KingHaim/auraengine/README.md

-# 🧠 Aura — AI Mockup Generator
+# 🧠 Beating Heart — AI Mockup Generator

 > AI-powered creative tool for designers and product creators.
 > Upload your product and automatically generate **backshots** with realistic models or **packshots** with professional studio lighting.